-“Rewilding: The radical new science of ecological restoration”.
+“Rewilding: The radical new science of ecological recovery”.

 That’s the title of the new book written by Paul Jepson and Cain Blythe.